smyleeface/LambdaSharpTool/Bootstrap/ReadMe.md

 ## 2) λ# Bootstrap

-The λ# environment requires an AWS account to be setup for each deployment tier (e.g. `Test`, `Stage`, `Prod`, etc.). λ# deployments can be deployed once the deployment tier has the needed AWS resources.
+The λ# environment requires an AWS account to be setup for each deployment tier (e.g. `Test`, `Stage`, `Prod`, etc.).
+Once setup, λ# modules can be deployed.

-λ# requires some resources to exist to deploy apps.
-These are created during the bootstrap phase.
-The following command creates the basic resources needed to deploy lambda functions, such as a the deployment bucket and dead-letter queue.
+The following command creates the AWS resources needed to deploy λ# modules, such as a the deployment bucket and dead-letter queue.
 For the purpose of this tutorial, we use `Demo` as the new deployment tier name.
 The next step must to be repeated for each deployment tier (e.g. `Test`, `Stage`, `Prod`, etc.).

 ```bash
 lash deploy \